 Do you have to be working to receive SEB?

-Yes, you need to be working if you are going to seek SEB.
-The state requires that you are currently unable to return to the job that you were performing prior to your accident, or that you may be able to return to your old job but it is no longer available to you.
+The law requires that you are currently unable to return to the job that you were performing prior to your accident.